Always consult your doctor or pharmacist before taking glipzide.

-Use of glipizide during pregnancy or breast feeding is recommended only if the benefit justifies the risk to the fetus.
-There is little evidence with regards to the use of glipizide during breast feeding, so consult your doctor or health care professional before taking glipizide.
+Use of glipizide during pregnancy or breastfeeding is recommended only if the benefit justifies the risk to the fetus.
+There is little evidence with regards to the use of glipizide during breastfeeding, so consult your doctor or health care professional before taking glipizide.

 Refer to your doctor or pharmacist for guidelines on dosage.
 Do not exceed what they advise.

-Usual dose for adults is:
+The usual dose for adults is:

 Initial dose: 5mg orally once a day, 30 minutes before breakfast.